 In southern and western regions, “koliada” is synonymous with Christmas itself and even the entire 12 days afterward.
 As for Belarus, “koliadovat’” (caroling) traditionally means “to praise Christ”.
 But in Smolensk (not far from Belorussia), it means “to ask alms,” thereby losing its original meaning completely.

-In ancient times, all Russia caroled on Christmas Eve.
+In ancient times, all Russians caroled on Christmas Eve.
 But the caroling tradition only survived in Ukraine and Belarus.
 Traditionally, the young people of the village, after having stood to the end of the long church service, would walk in a large crowd from window to window, staying longer near houses where there was a fire.

 Generous hosts would “garland” the carolers with sausages, small pancakes, nuts, or even money.
 In the regions of Kiev and Volhynia, all the gathered money was all given back to the church.
 In other places, the money went to a special village-wide Christmas feast.